dotnet-campus/DirectShow.NET/directshowlib/Samples/Misc/GSPF/readme.txt

 ==========

 To support IAsyncReader, you MUST support random seeking within the data.
 How random depends on what the downstream filter chooses to do.
-It may be that it only backs up once to re-read a header.
-But it may not.
+It may be that it really reads the file sequentially and doesn't back up at all.
+Or it may jump all over the place.

 A few things to know: